JetBrains/teamcity-documentation/topics/branch-filter.md

 <chunk include-id="vcs-branch-names-for-prs">

-> Note that branch filters for the [](pull-requests.md) build feature accept fully clarified VCS branch names only, regardless of how these branches are displayed in TeamCity UI.
+> Note that branch filters for the [](pull-requests.md) build feature accept fully qualified VCS branch names only, regardless of how these branches are displayed in TeamCity UI.
 >
 > For example, if a user creates a new pull request by executing the `gh pr create --base source-branch --head master --assignee "@johndoe"` GitHub CLI command, use `refs/heads/source-branch` and/or `refs/heads/master` names to point the Pull Requests feature to the related target/source branches.
 Omitting `refs/heads/` and using shortened logical branch names (`[+|-]:source-branch`, `[+|-]:master`, `[+|-]:pull/10`) will result in faulty filters that do not target required branches.
 >